 Children may be scared or upset by an emergency drill.
 Remind them not to panic.

 Say: Safety drills help you learn how to stay safe when a real emergency happens.
-Pray with your child for safety for your church and all Adventist churches and that if anything bad happens, they will be ready and stay safe.
+Pray with your child for safety for your church and all churches and that if anything bad happens, they will be ready and know what to do to stay safe.